daos-stack/daos-reproducibility/io500/isc23/riken/fx700/io500-reproducibility.riken-fx700.md

 >
 > Please describe the availability of the system to users and who are its set of most regular users.

-SuperMUC-NG is available to all European researchers of the PRACE member states to expand the frontiers of science and engineering.
+Riken's FX700 cloud system is available to researchers from RIKEN and across Japan.

-SuperMUC-NG Phase2 is the expansion of this supercomputer, which is deployed in 2022/2023.

 ## STORAGE SYSTEM SOFTWARE